ram-kumar-shrestha/Quiz-React-ts/Readme.md

 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
 - HTML: The standard markup language for creating web pages.
 - CSS: The style sheet language used for describing the presentation of a document written in HTML.
+- Materila UI: This package has been used for user interface as the name suggests.